eliasnepo/squad-management-api/README.md

 ![Database diagram](https://github.com/eliasnepo/squad-management-api/blob/main/docs/db-diagram.png)

+## Testing
+This repository follows the 'test slice' approach, where our services are tested until the database without loading the entire Spring Container through the annotation @DataJpaTest.
+Our Rest APIs test will use @WebMvcTest so we don't need to load the persistence layer.
+We mock the services in our API testing cause we just want to ensure that everything is working correctly at infrastructure layer.
+Rest API tests:
+  - Testing if we're mapping url/verb correctly
+  - Testing if we're properly converting objects to/from the services and doing basic validations with Jakarta
+  - Testing if we're cordinating to the right services

+Service tests:
+  - Testing the whole behavior until hitting the database
+  - Testing persistence

 ## Suggestions and points of improvements:
   - Stop using 'Developer' as the default role, it doesn't make sense to use a default role and we should pass when assigning a user to a team;
   - Make custom annotation that already make the constraint validations at DTO, so we don't need to do a insert operation and be blocked by a constraint database.